Prajwal-Arora/prometheus-and-elk-setup/README.md

   password: "pass"
 ```

-> You need to put your credentials that you find in **kibana.yml**,
-Sample data is available in the dashboard do add it to see how things look
+> Use your credentials that you found in **kibana.yml**, Sample data is available in the dashboard do add it to see how things look

 ### 2.4 Screenshots